AishaCKleemoff/Aishas-Front-End-Project/README.md

 # Aisha's-Front-End-Project

 ## The Books App
-### This App always users to select books by :
+### This App always users :
-1. Book Title
+As a User I can navigate between pages.

+As a User I can view the book title from the Home page.

+As a User I can type in a book name and have the book name appear to the screen.